EmaroLab/gesture_based_interface/README.md

 | Giulia Zaino | giuliazaino46@gmail.com |

 ## Download instructions
-Copy/paste this single line in a Ubuntu terminal.
+Copy/paste this single line in an Ubuntu terminal.

 This will transform a clean Ubuntu installation in a 100% production-ready system.
 ```